Theoretically Grounded Framework for LLM Watermarking: A Distribution-Adaptive Approach: Experiments and Discussions

+\textbf{Watermark Detection Performance.} To explore our detection performance at a very low FPR, we conduct experiments using Llama2-13B on $10^5$ texts ($200$-length) from the Wikipedia dataset and compute the TPR at $1\mathrm{e}{-01}$, $1\mathrm{e}{-02}$, $1\mathrm{e}{-03}$, $1\mathrm{e}{-04}$, and $1\mathrm{e}{-05}$ FPR respectively.
+Figure \ref{fig:low_fpr} shows that DAWA significantly outperforms other baselines.

-\paragraph{Watermark Detection Performance.} The detection performance of unmodified watermarked text across various language models and tasks is presented in Table \ref{exp:detection}.
-Our watermarking method demonstrates superior performance, especially on the relatively low-entropy QA dataset.
-This success stems from the design of our watermarking scheme, which reduces the likelihood of low-entropy token being falsely detected as watermarked, thereby lowering the FPR.
-Given the tradeoff between TPR and FPR, when fixing the same FPR across different algorithms, our algorithm indeed yields a higher TPR, while other methods fail to maintain the same performance on high-entropy text.
-Moreover, this suggests that even without knowing the watermarked LLM during detection, we can still use the proposed SLM and Gumbel-max trick to successfully detect the watermark.
+Furthermore, we compare the detection performance across various language models and tasks, as presented in Table \ref{tab:combined_detection}.
+Our DAWA demonstrates superior performance, especially on the relatively low-entropy QA dataset, validating Theorem \ref{Thm: optimal detector} and Lemma \ref{Lem: token level errors}.
+This success stems from the design of our watermarking scheme, which reduces the likelihood of low-entropy tokens being falsely detected as watermarked, thereby lowering the FPR.
+Moreover, this suggests that even without knowing the watermarked LLM during detection, we can still use the proposed SLM and Gumbel-Max trick to successfully detect the watermark.

-\paragraph{Robustness.} We assess the robustness of our watermarking methods against a token replacement attack.
-As discussed in Proposition \ref{Prop: robust against replace}, the proposed token-level optimal watermarking scheme has inherent robustness against token replacement.
-For each watermarked text, we randomly mask 50\% of the tokens and use T5-large \citep{raffel2020t5} to predict the replacement for each masked token based on the context.
-For each prediction, the predicted token retains a chance of being the original one, as we do not force the replacement to differ from the original to maintain the sentence’s semantics and quality.
-Yet, about 35\% of tokens in watermarked sentences are still replaced on average.
-Table~\ref{exp:robust} exhibits watermark detection performance under token replacement attacks across different language models and tasks.
-It presents the robustness of our proposed watermarking method against the token replacement attack.
-Our method remains high ROC-AUC, TPR@1\%FPR, and TPR@10\%FPR under this attack compared with other baselines.
-As pointed out in Proposition \ref{Prop: robust against replace}, it is primarily attributed to the inherent robustness of our watermark design with redundant auxiliary variables.
-These redundant auxiliary variables allow a certain degree of token replacement without altering the test statistics used by the detector.
+We assess the robustness of DAWA against a \textbf{token replacement attack} to validate Proposition \ref{Prop: robust against replace}.
+For each watermarked text, we randomly mask 50\% of the tokens and use T5-large \citep{raffel2020exploring} to predict the replacement for each masked token based on the context.
+Table~\ref{tab:combined_detection} exhibits watermark detection performance under token replacement attacks across different models and tasks.
+Our DAWA remains high ROC-AUC, TPR@1\%FPR, and TPR@10\%FPR under this attack compared with other baselines.